-during third week of classes: check with the Honors Coordinator in the Registrar's Office to make sure your name is on the list of Honors Candidates.
+mid-September: AA, thesis coordinator, and thesis writers meet in person to review thesis process, colloquiums, and VRC resources during third week of classes: check with the Honors Coordinator in the Registrar's Office to make sure your name is on the list of Honors Candidates.

-during week after fall break: Honors colloquium.
+during week before fall break: Fall Honors Colloquium.
 All honors candidates make a preliminary presentation to fellow candidates and faculty, discussing their projects and findings to date (approximately 15-minutes long).
-This is an important occasion on which you can get constructive feedback and suggestions from a friendly audience.
+This is an important occasion on which you can receive constructive feedback and suggestions from a friendly audience.